charanzrapeti/eslab-task2/docs/source/scheduling_algorithms.md

 #### Execution Times

-- Tasks are executed in order defined by the schedule list, with the earliest possible start time.
+- Tasks are executed in order defined by the schedule list, with the earliest possible start time that is determined based on the node's availability.

 #### Handling Task Completion and Deadlines